Life Cycle Events

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
 Jewish babies are given Hebrew names shortly after they are born.
 Usually, a brief ceremony is performed, which often includes family members of the new baby.
 If you or your child never received your Hebrew name, there is always an opportunity to perform this ceremony either in private or during a special Shabbat Service.

-In the Jewish faith Bar/Bat Mitzvah students move from childhood to adulthood usually around the age of 13 for boys and 12-13 for girls.
+In the Jewish faith B’nai Mitzvah students move from childhood to adulthood usually around the age of 13 for boys and 12-13 for girls.
 Bar Mitzvah means “Son of the Commandment.”
 Bat Mitzvah means “Daughter of the Commandment.”
-And B’nei Mitzvah is the plural, meaning “Children of the Commandment.”
+And B’nei Mitzvah is both the plural and a non-binary form.
+In all these cases, the phrase denotes that the young person has reached the age of responsibility for their own Jewish practice.

-Our children may begin Hebrew School and preparations for their Bar/Bat Mitzvah in the 2nd or 3rd grade with Alef Hebrew.
+Our children may begin Hebrew School and preparations for their B’nai Mitzvah in the 2nd or 3rd grade with Alef Hebrew.
 As the children progress through Bet, Gimel and finally Dalet Hebrew classes they not only learn how to say the Hebrew blessings, but also the meanings of each blessing.
 Our Rabbi does a very nice job structuring each program individually to lend to each child’s strengths.
-If you missed your Bar/Bat Mitzvah at these early ages, Temple Emanuel also has B’Nei Mitzvah classes for adults who wish to become a Bar or Bat Mitzvah either separately or within their class.
+If you missed your B’nai Mitzvah at these early ages or chose Judaism as an adult, Temple Emanuel also has B’nei Mitzvah opportunities for adults.

 The Temple and the Rabbi have been very flexible and creative when it comes to planning each of these individual events.